Sample Funeral Program

 • Bereavement verses

-Depending on how many pages you want the funeral program to be, there are many other elements you can include:
+Depending on how many pages you want the funeral program to be, many other elements you can include:

 • Pictures of the deceased person